Dog Bite Injury: What To Do

-Unlike other states who impose a “one bite rule,” the state of California places responsibility on an owner of a dog regardless of whether or not the dog bit before.
+Unlike other states who impose a “one bite rule,” California dog bite law places responsibility on an owner of a dog regardless of whether or not the dog bit before.
 In many states, the owner may only be held liable for a dog bite injury if the dog bit before or showed violent tendencies prior to the incident.
-In California, an owner may be held responsible even if the dog did not bite before or act violently prior to the attack.
+However, in California, an owner may be responsible for dog bite lawsuits even if the dog did not bite before or acted violently prior to the attack.

 There are some exceptions to the state’s “strict liability” law, such as: